Cost of Delayed Anomaly Detection

 The business case for performance monitoring is built on three pillars: cost avoidance, revenue opportunity capture, and team efficiency.

-Cost avoidance: Industry surveys suggest that marketing teams without automated monitoring waste 15–25% of their monthly budgets on issues that could have been caught and corrected within hours.
-A on a subscription pricing model ad budget exposed to unmonitored weekend overspend, pixel breakages, and campaign duplication loses $15K–$25K to preventable waste.
-The ROI calculation is simple: if monitoring at a pricing tier appropriate for their segment/month and prevents one $18K weekend budget blowout per quarter, it pays for itself in the first incident.
+• Cost avoidance: Industry surveys suggest that marketing teams without automated monitoring waste 15–25% of their monthly budgets on issues that could have been caught and corrected within hours.
+A $100K/month ad budget exposed to unmonitored weekend overspend, pixel breakages, and campaign duplication loses $15K–$25K to preventable waste.
+The ROI calculation is simple: if monitoring costs $2K/month and prevents one $18K weekend budget blowout per quarter, it pays for itself in the first incident.

 Essential Marketing Performance Metrics to Monitor